July 30, 2025

 You don’t need metaphors or sweeping arcs.
 You need clarity.
 You need a story that feels real.
 That’s what this breakdown is for: to take you from foggy memory to a focused, unforgettable narrative.

 Open a blank doc.
 No filters, no word count.
 Write down every experience that left a mark on you.
 It can be clinical, research, service, or personal.
 Don’t worry about whether it’s “most meaningful” yet.
-Just get it all out.

 Now take a step back.
 Look at your experiences and ask: What does this show about me that nothing else does?

 Find the angle.
-Maybe your EMT role isn’t just clinical—it’s where you learned how to stay calm in chaos.
+Maybe your EMT role isn’t just clinical.
+It’s where you learned how to stay calm in chaos.
 Maybe that lab job taught you persistence more than pipetting.

 Every experience can be told from a hundred angles.
 Choose the one that shows you: your depth and your growth.